 2. Slim renderers

-Xamarin.Forms uses and depends on custom renderers that are not used in .NET MAUI.
+Xamarin.Forms use and depend on custom renderers that are not used in .NET MAUI.
 Knowing this, you may ask, “What will happen with the custom renderers used in my current application?”
 Don’t worry.
 Custom renderers can still work using a compatibility package, but it is recommended to migrate and use the new slim renderer pattern.
-Doing so will help make your app lightweight and the developing experience easier. .NET MAUI is loosely coupled, and there are no Xamarin.Forms dependencies in it.
+Doing so will help make your app lightweight and the developing experience easier. .NET MAUI is loosely coupled, and there is no Xamarin.Forms dependencies in it.

 Note: Refer to the slim renderers demo to learn more about it.